18 Great Companion Flowers for Vegetables (Complete Guide)

 Sunflowers

 Sunflowers easy to sow and grow and attracts bees with their huge flowers.
 Seed-loving birds like finches will enjoy feasting on your sunflower seeds if you leave the stalks after the flowers have bloomed.
-Sunflowers can be single-stem or branching.
-Choose a branching type if you are hoping to have blooms all season.
-Single-stem is best suited for cutting, for growing pole beans on, or if you want to grow the tallest sunflower in the neighborhood.
+See my post on how to grow sunflowers for more info.

 Nasturtiums